uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 - the relevant APIs and endpoints have been tested satisfactorily
 - calls include compliant fraud prevention headers
-- the checklist is completed satisfactorily and aligns with the testing
+- the Checklist is completed satisfactorily and aligns with the testing

-For access to updated APIs (that is, new versions), we don’t generally require a new Production Approvals Checklist but do need to see evidence of satisfactory testing.
+For access to updated APIs (that is, new versions), we do not generally require a new Production Approvals Checklist but do need to see evidence of satisfactory testing.

 **Note:** It is important to build relevant error responses in your software to handle exceptions.